panchaly75/minor/README.md

 # minor
 Smart Saline Level Monitoring System

+Intravenous injections have been widely used for treatment of patient for dehydration.
-In the process of medication, it is a common practice to treat patients with saline for dehydration and other medical ailments to improve the health condition of the patients.
-When fed with saline continuous observation of nurses is mandatory in monitoring the level of the saline.
-There are many cases where patients are being harmed due to the staff inattentiveness, as their absence does not notice the completion of saline level in the container.
-This arise the problem of back flow of blood immediately after the completion of saline in container.
-Hence to protect the patient from getting harmed a smart saline level monitoring system has been developed.
-The proposed model incorporates a circuit which continuously detects the saline drops.
-Whenever the sensor does not detect the drops for a certain interval it alerts the staff of the hospital with the buzzer, helping to monitor the safety of the patients.
+In this process the patient is injected with saline for dehydration and other medical ailments to improve the health condition of the patients.
+When we feed the patient with saline, continuous observation of nurses is mandatory for monitoring the level of the saline.
+Moreover, there are many cases where patient discomfort has been observed due to staff inattentiveness.
+Hence we propose a design for smart saline level monitoring system which is an effective solution for the above problem.
+Our proposed model incorporates a circuit which continuously detects the saline level and alerts the staff.